-Select a connection from the dropdown list where the metadata will be stored.
-(For further information how to set database connectors please refer to section How to create/configure databases — All databases.)
+Select a connection, where the metadata will be stored, from the dropdown list.
+(For further information on how to set database connectors please refer to section How to create/configure databases — All databases.)

 In this step the running times of the Email management plugin instance must be selected.
 It is possible either to select a scheduler from the list or to create a new scheduler via create new option.
 (For more information about how to set schedulers refer to the section Schedules above.)